Basic loading#

 The same FlexMount can be re-used across multiple cunoFS wrapped shells.

 The cloudrootover can be configured to exact string matching (exact) or path resolution matching (resolve) for identifying interception.
 By default it acts in exact string matching mode for speed, and thus relies on the slower FUSE mount in cases where paths don’t match the cloudroot - for example with symbolic links located outside the mount pointing into the mount.
 The resolve mode will do full resolution of paths including symbolic links to check if the file is ultimately located inside the mount point.
-To use resolve mode use the parameters -o cloudrootover=resolve -o cloudroot="<full-path-to-mountpoint>", for example:
+To use resolve mode use the parameters -o cloudrootover=resolve -o cloudroot="<full-path-to-mountpoint>"

 $ cuno -o cloudrootover=resolve -o cloudroot="~/my-object-storage"